 For us, Piedra de Plata is to cacao what the Côte de Nuits in the French province of Burgundy is to wine.

-To’ak cacao growers standing in front of a cacao tree in Piedra de Plata estimated to be over 100 years old.
+In the photo you can see To'ak cacao growers standing in front of a cacao tree in Piedra de Plata estimated to be over 100 years old.
 DNA analysis has confirmed that this tree is 100% pure Nacional.

 The equatorial climate of Piedra de Plata is greatly influenced by two competing ocean currents that converge offshore.
 Both ocean currents ultimately work together to moderate temperatures and atmospheric humidity, producing year-round weather that is ideally suited to Nacional cacao.
 However, annual and cyclical patterns in the relationship between these two ocean currents, in addition to numerous other factors, account for year-to-year weather variations that can noticeably influence the flavor profile of any given harvest.